 The average commute at VAUDE is 14 kilometers.
 That adds up to over 1.3 million km of commuting annually.

-Our goal is to ensure that as few of them as possible are driven by one person alone in a car.
-We provide specific incentives to get to work by bike, carpool or bus.
-And reward that with our Mobility Lotto.
+Our goal is to reduce commutes involving one person alone in a car.
+We provide specific incentives for commuting by bike, carpool or bus with rewards from our Mobility Lotto program.

-This shows us that employee mobility for business travel and commuting is one of the biggest causes of harmful emissions at VAUDE.
-This makes it clear that we have an urgent need for action and just how important corporate mobility management is.
+We have learned that employee mobility for business travel and commuting is one of the biggest causes of harmful emissions at our VAUDE headquarters.
+It is clear that we have an urgent need for action and we understand just how important corporate mobility management is.

 Since 2012, VAUDE has worked intensively on the issue of commuting and mobility management – not least because parking spaces on the premises have become very scarce.

 Instead of investing in more parking, VAUDE is relying on infrastructure and incentives for increasing the number of employees who bike commute (for the eco benefits and for the health benefits), come by bus or carpool to work.
 We have eliminated another 65 parking spaces during the office remodeling in recent years.
-In their place, we have designed a green campus with a climbing wall and the most modern meeting rooms.
+In their place, we have designed a green campus with a climbing wall and state-of-the-art meeting rooms.
 Read more here.

 The VAUDE Mobility Concept consists of several components to motivate our employees to be as environmentally friendly as possible.
 One of them is "Bike Commuting.”

 A real bicycle garage, a repair workshop with an inner tube vending machine and tools, courses on riding technique and repairs, changing rooms and showers – we try to make cycling to work as appealing as possible for our employees.